WheatEpigenomics/DeepWheat/README.md

 python setup.py develop --no-deps

 # DeepExp  Install and Usage Guide
-DeepExp was developed using Python 3.8 and various scientific computing dependencies, which can be viewed and installed via conda.
+DeepExp was developed using Python 3.8 and various scientific computing dependencies, which can be viewed and installed by following the steps below.
 The codebase is compatible with TensorFlow 2.8.
 wget https://zenodo.org/records/15765929/files/DeepExp_env.tar.gz
 tar -xzf DeepExp_env.tar.gz -C ~/apps/DeepExp_env
 cd ~/apps/DeepExp_env